Our culture of care in the Covid era

 At the box office

-- We have instituted a new reserved-seating system to help you feel more secure about where you’re sitting and who your neighbors will be.
+- We have instituted a reserved-seating system to help you feel more secure about where you’re sitting and who your neighbors will be.
 However, if for any reason you feel uncomfortable about your seat when you arrive, our staff will do their best to move you to another open spot, no questions asked.

 - Our concessions team will clean and disinfect all countertops and other surfaces as often as possible.
-Food items will be individually wrapped and placed on the counter for you to pick up.

 - To limit contact, we will no longer accept cash payments at concessions.
 We’re also working on other procedures to make it easier for you to order concessions in advance and pay in a completely touchless way.